 Automatic litter boxes cost more than less advanced products, and they come with an increased risk of malfunctions, but they’re a good investment for someone with a busy schedule or a procrastination streak.

-Our Pick For The Best Sifting Cat Litter Box: Arm & Hammer Large Sifting Litter Pan
+#11 Best Sifting Box: Arm & Hammer Large Sifting Litter Pan

 Like most sifting litter boxes, this product has a three-level design.
 A sifting tray is nested between two standard closed-bottom boxes.
 When you’re ready to clean out the box, you lift out the top pan, pour the litter through the sifter, toss out the waste, and rotate the boxes.